peterkuria/peterkuria/README.md

 ## ⚡ Fun facts about me:

 - 👨‍👧‍👦 ❤️A Husband, and a father of two lovey kids.
-- 🌳 Passionate about climate-change and environmental
+- 🌳 Passionate about climate-change and environmental perservation activities along with my wife [Hellen](https://www.linkedin.com/in/hellen-njeri-kuria/)

 - 👨🏼‍🍳 Loves Cooking and music